Vietnamese Currency: How to Recognize Each Note of Dong Correctly

 20,000 VND

-The par value of 20,000 VND is established on dark blue polymer material while 500,000 VND note is dark blue.
+The value of 20,000 VND is established on dark blue polymer material, while the 500,000 VND note is dark blue.

 Many Vietnamese people often confuse these two denominations.
-In particular, if you have to use money in dim lighting or a hurry, you need to be careful because it’s a pity if you pay a beer costing 20,000 VND for 500,000 VND without getting back the excess.
+In particular, if you have to use money in dim lighting or in a hurry, you need to be careful because it’s a pity if you pay a beer costing 20,000 VND for 500,000 VND without returning the excess.

 In most restaurants in Vietnam, it is hard to order a dish for 20,000 VND.
-But 20,000 VND can be a reasonable “tip” for restaurant servers if you want to thank them.
+But 20,000 VND can be a reasonable tipping for restaurant servers if you want to thank them.

 9. Face value of 50,000 VND